-Here at Cymbiosis we provide a range of speaker cables from a variety of companies including Chord, Naim, Linn and QED.
-Finding the perfect speaker cable to match your system is critical to its overall performance, turning a good system into a truly great one.
+Here at Cymbiosis we provide a range of loudspeaker cables from a variety of companies including Chord Company, Naim, Kudos, Linn and QED.
+Finding the perfect loudspeaker cable to match your system is critical to its overall performance, turning a good system into a truly great one.

-When Chord Rumour was launched in 1996, it was one of the smallest speaker cables available (16 AWG).
+When Chord Company Rumour was launched in 1996, it was one of the smallest loudspeaker cables available (16 AWG).
 It sounded a lot bigger than it looked, it carried detail and dynamics really well and it was more coherent than just about any other cable around.
 As people got over the size and listened, rather than looked, it became a very popular cable.
 Apart from cosmetic changes it remained unchanged for many years.
 The size, the colour and the performance mean it’s still a popular cable.
-Chord Shawline shielded speaker cable shares the same conductors.
+Chord Company Shawline shielded loudspeaker cable shares the same conductors.

-Previous versions of Rumour speaker cables used PTFE insulation (often referred to as Teflon™) and until the arrival of Taylon®, this was the “go to” material.
+Previous versions of Rumour loudspeaker cables used PTFE insulation (often referred to as Teflon™) and until the arrival of Taylon®, this was the “go to” material.
 Although expensive, PTFE offered the best performance.

 Material technology is constantly developing and improving and alternatives to PTFE are now available.
-While the high cost of Taylon® prevents Chord from using this in all of their ranges, they were able to find a suitable family of insulation materials known as XLPE (Cross-linked Polyethylene).
-One version of this material looked particularly interesting and following listening tests, proved to be clearly better than the PTFE in Rumour speaker cable – now known as Rumour X.
+While the high cost of Taylon® prevents Chord Company from using this in all of their ranges, they were able to find a suitable family of insulation materials known as XLPE (Cross-linked Polyethylene).
+One version of this material looked particularly interesting and following listening tests, proved to be clearly better than the PTFE in Rumour loudspeaker cable – now known as Chord Company Rumour X.

-NAC A5 is Naim’s multi-strand loudspeaker cable, consisting of two separated 4mm conductors.
+NAC A5 is Naim Audio’s multi-strand loudspeaker cable, consisting of two separated 4mm conductors.
 Its design is optimised for use with Naim amplifiers and any loudspeakers by ensuring that its capacitance, inductance and resistance are entirely compatible.